Nordix/metal3-dev-tools/wow/citycloud.md

 In order to access the dev VMs ( 10.101.10.* or 10.201.10.* ), the SSH traffic needs to go through the jumphost.
-If you want to SSH to the jumphost itself, please use the airshipci account with the correct SSH key.
+If you want to SSH to the jumphost itself, please use the metal3ci account with the correct SSH key.

 Replace user by your username in the following script